Oster Extra Large Digital Countertop Oven ReviewPrice: $150 List

 RELATED REVIEW: The Best Toaster Ovens of 2018

-The Oster was the worst performer in our baking test.
-It earned the low score of 4, well behind the top score of 9.
+The Oster was the worst performer in our baking test earning the low score of 4.
+Way behind the top performer which scored a 9.
 It scorched most of the cookies we made in it, making them borderline unappetizing.
 It produced similar results with cakes, cooking them unevenly, drying them out quite a bit, and burning the outside.
 Chicken drumsticks also came out relatively dry with splotches of burnt spots.
 We wouldn't say it completely ruined any of the food we baked in it, but all the other models were able to produce more palate pleasing results.

 Ease of Use